 The local group for members of the Society of Indexers in the London area.
 Anyone passing through is always very welcome to attend.

 Thursday April 27th, from midday onwards.
-Our first meeting of the year will be at O'Neill's Pub, 73-77 Euston Road, NW1 2QS, near King's Cross and St Pancras stations, and opposite the British Library.
-Please let Christine Shuttleworth know if you are hoping to come.
+Our first meeting of the year will be at O'Neill's Pub, 73-77 Euston Road, NW1 2QS.
+PLEASE NOTE: THIS MEETING HAS BEEN CANCELLED.An alternative event is under discussion.

 Our annual Christmas get-together was in our usual pub, O'Neills in the Euston Road.
 An excellent value meal complete with crackers and Christmas hats.